GenRecal: Generation after Recalibration from Large to Small Vision-Language Models: GenRecal: Generation after Recalibration

-We illustrate the overview of model architecture and training stage briefly in Figure~\ref{fig:3}, where GenRecal is made up of three main components: large (teacher) and small (student) VLMs, and Recalibrator.
-For large VLMs, we choose model sizes over 72B to have competitive performances: NVLM-72B (Qwen2-72B)~\cite{nvlm2024}, Qwen2-VL-72B (Qwen2-72B)~\cite{wang2024qwen2vl}, and InternVL2-76B (Llama3-70B)~\cite{chen2024far}, and InternVL2.5-78B (Qwen2.5-72B)~\cite{chen2024expanding}.
-Next, we also select various model sizes of small VLMs: Qwen2-VL-2B/7B (Qwen2-2B/7B) and InternVL2.5-1B/2B/4B/8B (InternLM2.5-1.8B/7B and Qwen2.5-0.5B/3B/72B).
-Note that, the parentheses mean LLM used in their VLMs.
-Starting from this section, we refer to four segment modules in a VLM architecure as vision encoder, vision projector, \textit{VLM-body}, and \textit{VLM-head} (\textit{i.e.,} language head).
-We build Recalibrator that plays a role in acquiring shared features on one representation space.
-To construct it, we employ two decoder blocks and two projectors as described in Figure~\ref{fig:3}(c).
-We call the decoder blocks as \textit{Rec-body} and call the projectors as each \textit{Rec-proj-pre} and \textit{Rec-proj-post}.
-We borrow the structure of a small VLMs' decoder for constructing \textit{Rec-body}, and we employ a one-layer linear module for drawing up \textit{Rec-proj-pre} and \textit{Rec-proj-post}.
+We briefly illustrate the overall model architecture and training procedure in \cref{fig:3}.
+GenRecal consists of three main components: a large (teacher) VLM, a small (student) VLM, and a Recalibrator module.
+For the large VLMs, we select models with over 72B parameters to ensure competitive performance: NVLM-72B (Qwen2-72B)~\cite{nvlm2024}, Qwen2-VL-72B (Qwen2-72B)~\cite{wang2024qwen2vl}, InternVL2-76B (Llama3-70B)~\cite{chen2024far}, and InternVL2.5-78B (Qwen2.5-72B)~\cite{chen2024expanding}.
+For the small VLMs, we adopt various model sizes, including Qwen2-VL-2B/7B (Qwen2-2B/7B) and InternVL2.5-1B/2B/4B/8B (InternLM2.5-1.8B/7B and Qwen2.5-0.5B/3B/72B).
+Note that the parentheses denote the LLMs used within each VLM.
+Throughout this section, we divide a VLM architecture into four key modules: the vision encoder, vision projector, \textit{VLM-body}, and \textit{VLM-head} (\ie language head).
+Recalibrator is designed to acquire shared feature representations within a common latent space.
+It consists of two decoder blocks and two projection layers, as depicted in \cref{fig:3}(c).
+We denote the decoder blocks as \textit{Rec-body}, and the projection layers as \textit{Proj-pre} and \textit{Proj-post}.
+The decoder blocks, \textit{Rec-body}, adopt the same structural design as the student VLM’s decoder, while both \textit{Proj-pre} and \textit{Proj-post} are implemented as single linear layers.